CZ-NIC/shotgun/docs/configuration-file.md

 - `[traffic]` contains one or more subsections that each define client behaviour, including protocol
 - `[charts]` is an optional section which can contain subsections that define charts that should be automatically plotted
 - `[defaults.traffic]` is an optional section that makes it possible specify defaults shared by all traffic senders
+- `[input]` is an optional section that specifies how to read input data

 ## [traffic] section